d2l-ai/d2l-en/chapter_appendix_math/integral-calculus.md

 ## A Comment on Sign Conventions

-Keen eyed readers will observe something strange about the computations above.
+Keen-eyed readers will observe something strange about the computations above.
 Namely, computations like

 $$
 \int_{e^{-0}}^{e^{-1}} 1 \; dy = e^{-1} -1 < 0,